opynfinance/Convexity-Protocol-Archived/README.md

 # Convexity Protocol

-This repo contains all the smart contracts for the Opyn.co Convexity Protocol.
+This vault contains all the smart contracts for the Opyn.co Convexity Protocol.
 Convexity allows options sellers to earn premiums on their collateral and options buyers to protect themselves against technical, financial and systemic risks that the underlying token faces.

 Convexity is a protocol that uses protective put options as insurance.
 At a high level, the insurance buyer pays the insurance provider some premium ahead of time to get access to oTokens.
 An example of an oToken is the ocDai token which might protect the holder of the token from Jan 1 2020 to Jan 1 2021 against any disasters that Compound's cDai faces.
 In the case of a disaster, the holder of the oToken can turn in their oToken and their cDai and in exchange take the collateral locked in the Convexity Protocol by insurance providers.
 If there is no disaster, it is strictly worse for the holder of cDai to give up their cDai in exchange for collateral locked on the Convexity protocol, thus the insurance providers earn a premium on their collateral